1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 When processing personal data by automated means, the Company takes measures to ensure that:

-• the verifiability and ascertainability of the bodies to which personal data have been or may be transmitted using data transmission equipment,
+· ensuring that it can be verified and determined to which recipients personal data have been or may be transmitted through data transmission equipment,

-• the recoverability of the systems installed in the event of a failure; and
+· ensuring the recoverability of installed systems in the event of a malfunction, and

 Please note, however, that the transfer of data over the Internet cannot be considered a fully secure transfer.